1B05H1N/python3-masterclass/README.md

 Python was ran via sublime text, and code pushed to github via sublime merge or github desktop.

 Note:
 You may notice that I stop using "%matplotlib" in section 9.
 I had trouble getting matplotlib to work with Sublime Text 3 on Windows, so I was using jupyter notebooks.
-Referencing https://github.com/numpy/numpy/issues/17726, I installed numpy v 1.19.3 and then pandas.
+I fixed the issue with Sublime by following instructions found at https://github.com/numpy/numpy/issues/17726.
+The issue was resolved by uninstalling pandas, installing numpy v1.19.3 and then reinstalling pandas.